nextcord/nextcord/docs/api.rst

         - ``channel``: A :class:`~abc.GuildChannel`, :class:`Thread` or :class:`Object` with the channel ID where the member was timed out.
         - ``rule_name``: A :class:`str` with the name of the rule.
         - ``rule_trigger_type``: A :class:`AutoModerationTriggerType` value with the trigger type of the rule.

         .. versionadded:: 2.3

-.. class:: AutoModerationTriggerType

-    Represents the type of content which can trigger an auto moderation rule.

-    .. versionadded:: 2.1

-    .. versionchanged:: 2.2

-        Removed ``harmful_link`` as it is no longer used by Discord.

-    .. attribute:: keyword

-        This rule checks if content contains words from a user defined list of keywords.

-    .. attribute:: spam

-        This rule checks if content represents generic spam.

-    .. attribute:: keyword_preset

-        This rule checks if content contains words from Discord pre-defined wordsets.

-    .. attribute:: mention_spam

-        This rule checks if the number of mentions in the message is more than the maximum allowed.

-        .. versionadded:: 2.3